jwodder/zarr-checksum-gallery/README.md

 Global Options
 --------------

+- `--debug` — Show DEBUG log messages listing the checksum for each file & directory as it's computed.

-- `--debug` — Show DEBUG log messages.
-Not all implementations emit log messages.
+- `--trace` — Show TRACE log messages in addition to DEBUG messages.
+Not all implementations emit TRACE logs.

 Implementations
 ---------------